seanghay/imgproxy/README.md

 # @seanghay/imgproxy

-Suppprts for ESM, CommonJS and Browser.
-Deno?
+Suppprts for ESM and CommonJS.

 A Node client library to generate urls for [imgproxy](https://github.com/block65/imgproxy-node) services.